-Activated An automated scheme that changes flows on a network by balancing Active Network Power output Management Scheme Additional BM Has the meaning as set out in the BSC Unit Aggregator A BM Participant who controls one or more Additional BM Units or Secondary BM Units.
-Aggregator Impact Matrix Defined for an Additional BM Unit or a Secondary BM Unit .
-Provides data allowing NGET to model the result of a Bid-Offer Acceptance on each of the Grid Supply Points within the GSP Group over which the Additional BM Unit or Secondary BM Unit is defined Committed Level The expected Active Power output from a BM Unit after accepting a Bidcommitted Lever Offer Acceptance or RR Instruction or a combination of Bid-Offer Acceptances and RR Instructions European Commission Regulation (EU) 2017/1485 establishing a guideline on electricity Regulation (EU) transmission system operation 2017/1485 European Commission Regulation (EU) 2017/2195 of 17 December 2017 establishing a Regulation (EU) guideline on electricity balancing 2017/2195 GSP Group Has the meaning as set out in the BSC MSID Has the meaning a set out in the BSC , covers Metering System Identifier RR Acceptance The results of the TERRE auction for each BM Participant Restricted Applies to a TERRE Bid which has been marked so that it will be passed to the Nestricted TERRE Central Platform but will not be used in the auction RR Instruction Replacement Reserve Instruction - used for instructing BM Participants after the results of the TERRE auction.
-An RR Instruction has the same format as a Bid-Offer Acceptance but has type field indicating it is for TERRE Secondary BM Has the meaning set out in the BSC Unit TERRE Trans European Replacement Reserves Exchange - a market covering the procurement of replacement reserves across Europe as described European Regulation (EU) 2017/2195 (EBGL) and European Regulation (EU) 2017/1485 TERRE Activation A period of time lasting 15 minutes and starting at either 0, 15, 30 or 45 Period minutes past the hour (e.g. 10:00 to 10:15).
-There are 4 TERRE Activation Periods in one TERRE Auction Period TERRE Auction A period of time lasting one hour and starting and ending on the hour (e.g. Period from 10:00 to 11:00).
-Hence there are 24 TERRE Auction Periods in a day TERRE Bid A submission by a BM Participant covering the price and MW deviation offered into the TERRE auction (please note - in the Balancing Mechanism the term bid has a different meaning - in this case a bid can be an upward or downward MW change) L downward www.change/
+A setting a set A Activated An automated scheme that changes flows on a network by balancing Active Network Power output Management Scheme Additional BM Has the meaning as set out in the BSC Unit Aggregator A BM Participant who controls one or more Additional BM Units or Secondary BM Units.
+Aggregator Defined for an Additional BM Unit or a Secondary BM Unit.
+Provides data Impact Matrix allowing NGET to model the result of a Bid-Offer Acceptance on Grid Supply Points within the GSP Group over which the Additional BM Unit or Secondary BM Unit is defined Committed Level The expected Active Power output from a BM Unit after accepting a Bid- Offer Acceptance or RR Instruction or a combination of Bid-Offer Acceptances and RR Instructions European Commission Regulation (EU) 2017/1485 establishing a guideline on electricity Regulation (EU) transmission system operation 2017/1485 7, European Commission Regulation (EU) 2017/2195 of 17 December 2017 establishing a Regulation (EU) guideline on electricity balancing 2017/2195 Suddenie on electricity suitanens 2017/2133 GSP Group Has the meaning as set out in the BSC MSID Has the meaning a set out in the BSC , covers Metering System Identifier RR Acceptance The results of the TERRE auction for each BM Participant Restricted Applies to a TERRE Bid which has been marked so that it will be passed 1100011000 TERRE Central Platform but will not be used in the auction RR Instruction Replacement Reserve Instruction - used for instructing BM Participants after Titt moti detion the results of the TERRE auction.
+An RR Instruction has the same format as a Bid-Offer Acceptance but has type field indicating it is for TERRE But offer Acceptance but has type field indicating it is for Terms Secondary BM Has the meaning set out in the BSC Unit Thas the meaning set out in the bsc - Sinc TERRE Trans European Replacement Reserves Exchange - a market covering the ILINIL procurement of replacement reserves across Europe as described European Regulation (EU) 2017/2195 (EBGL) and European Regulation (EU) 2017/1485 TERRE Activation A period of time lasting 15 minutes and starting at either 0, 15, 30 or 45 Period minutes past the hour (e.g. 10:00 to 10:15).
+There are 4 TERRE Activation renou Periods in one TERRE Auction Period TEDDE Austion TERRE Auction A period of time lasting one hour and starting and ending on the hour (e.g. Period from 10:00 to 11:00).
+Hence there are 24 TERRE Auction Periods in a day TERRE Bid A submission by a BM Participant covering the price and MW deviation offered into the TERRE auction (please note - in the Balancing Mechanism I the term bid has a different meaning - in this case a bid can be an upward or downward MW change)